traefik/traefik/docs/content/migration/v2-to-v3.md

 ## gRPC Metrics

 In v3, the reported status code for gRPC requests is now the value of the `Grpc-Status` header.

+## Deprecated options removal

+The `pilot` option has been removed from the static configuration, and you should not use it anymore.